 Used Car: 2009 Buick LaCrosse Review

 The 2009 Buick LaCrosse provides a comfortable ride and generous cargo space.
-However, reviewers said the LaCrosse handles like a cruise ship, and it lags behind rival 2009 large cars that offer better safety scores and a larger back seat.
+However, reviewers said the LaCrosse has sub-par handling, and it lags behind rival 2009 large cars that offer better safety scores and a larger back seat.

 The 2009 Buick LaCrosse is ranked:

 When it was new, reviewers were disappointed with the base 2009 LaCrosse’s performance.
 They said it had a noisy V6 engine and lacked the passing power of competitors.
 Many test drivers thought that other large cars offered a more exciting driving experience along with better fuel economy.
 However, some test drivers thought the V8-powered LaCrosse Super provided adequate performance.

 The LaCrosse offers a pleasingly smooth ride, but reviewers found that the antiquated four-speed automatic transmission hurt performance, especially since many 2009 large cars offer five- and six-speed automatics that are more refined.
 In terms of handling, reviewers noted that the LaCrosse’s comfort-tuned suspension was less nimble than some other large cars.